EthanLeitch/pythonprojects/README.md

 # pythonprojects
 All of my python projects, all in one place.

-These are the python projects I am working on;
+These are the python projects I have created.

 Pusheen v1.2<br/>
 Last updated: 25 Jul 2018 19:12:38 NZST<br/>